 By investigating the relevance of citizenship within the individual life course of an immigrant, MiLifeStatus analyses why, how, and for whom legal status transitions matter and, especially, how variation in policies between countries impacts on this relation.
 The research will focus on integration in socioeconomic domains, such as labor market performance, as well as living conditions, health status, out-migration, and education among first and second-generation immigrants.

 Our research focuses on four European countries, but also adds a larger comparative perspective.
 Our quantitive analyses combine different types of data.
-In Denmark, the Netherlands and Sweden, we make use of big data drawn from central population registers.
-In Germany, Canada, and the United States, we utilise longitudinal panel surveys.
+In Denmark, the Netherlands and Sweden, we make use of administrative data drawn from central population registers.
+In Germany we utilise longitudinal panel survey data.
 Analysing how and under which conditions status transitions affect migrant life course trajectories allows us to better inform policy-makers on the outcomes of naturalisation policies.
 We also do a few larger comparative studies to investigate external validity of our findings and also to explore the politics of citizenship globally.
 Research results can be found under publications.